Wednesday, October 13, 2021

 Faith Unleashed Consulting

-Cindy Jansen is a leadership facilitator and executive coach with Living As A Leader in Brookfield, WI.
+Cindy Jansen is a leadership facilitator and executive coach with Living As A Leader, a Brookfield-based leadership firm.
 Cindy attended Lutheran schooling through 12th grade.
 She graduated from UW-Whitewater with a degree in Sociology and then continued to Cardinal Stritch University where she received her MBA.
 Cindy worked in the field of human resources for 18 years before she transitioned to solely working with leaders to help them build their skills and impact the lives of the people whom they serve.
 Cindy attends Christ Lutheran in Big Bend, WI where she is an active member of her church, school and Personal Member Ministry team.
 Cindy lives in Mukwonago with her husband, Travis and children: Colton (13), Evangeline (11) and Boyd (9).

 9:55 a.m.
 Concurrent Session #143

 BETTER TOGETHER IN COMMUNITY:

 AN INTRODUCTION TO THE HOPEFUL NEIGHBORHOOD PROJECT

 What if every Christian saw their neighborhood as a place where God intentionally planted them?
 How would that change how we view, interact with and serve our neighbors?
 We’ve all been blessed by God with real, important gifts, and so have our neighbors.
 We can use our gifts to make a real difference where we are, among real people we know and see every day.